dylanmc/cryptol/examples/ChaChaPolyCryptolIETF.md

 As said in the "Poly 1305 Algorithm" section, it is acceptable to generate the one-time Poly1305 pseudo-randomly.
 This section proposes such a method.

-To generate such a key pair (r,s), we will use the ChaCha20 block function described in the "ChaCha20 block function" section.
-This assumes that we have a 256- bit session key for the MAC function, such as SK_ai and SK_ar in IKEv2, the integrity key in ESP and AH, or the client_write_MAC_key and server_write_MAC_key in TLS.
+To generate such a key pair (r,s), we will use the ChaCha20 block function described in Section 2.3.
+This assumes that we have a 256- bit session key for the MAC function, such as SK_ai and SK_ar in IKEv2 ([RFC5996]), the integrity key in ESP and AH, or the client_write_MAC_key and server_write_MAC_key in TLS.
 Any document that specifies the use of Poly1305 as a MAC algorithm for some protocol must specify that 256 bits are allocated for the integrity key.
+Note that in the AEAD construction defined in Section 2.8, the same key is used for encryption and key generation, so the use of SK_a* or *_write_MAC_key is only for stand-alone Poly1305.

 The method is to call the block function with the following
 parameters:

  * The 256-bit session integrity key is used as the ChaCha20 key.
  * The block counter is set to zero.
  * The protocol will specify a 96-bit or 64-bit nonce.
 This MUST be unique per invocation with the same key, so it MUST NOT be randomly generated.
 A counter is a good way to implement this, but other methods, such as an LFSR are also acceptable.
 ChaCha20 as specified here requires a 96-bit nonce.
 So if the provided nonce is only 64-bit, then the first 32 bits of the nonce will be set to a constant number.
-This will usually be zero, but for protocols with multiple sender, it may be different for each sender, but should be the same for all invocations of the function with the same key by a particular sender.
+This will usually be zero, but for protocols with multiple senders it may be different for each sender, but should be the same for all invocations of the function with the same key by a particular sender.

 After running the block function, we have a 512-bit state.
 We take the first 256 bits or the serialized state, and use those as the one-